 Students who apply for the joint JD/MPH program must apply both to the School of Law and to the Graduate Programs in Public Health Sciences.

 · Application – Applicants must submit their application online through SOPHAS, the centralized application service of the Association of Schools and Programs of Public Health (ASPPH).
 All application materials, including transcripts, test scores, statement of purpose/personal statement, resume/CV, and letters of recommendations, must be submitted directly through SOPHAS.
-Students who apply for the joint JD/MPH program must apply to both, the School of Law and to the Graduate Programs in Public Health Sciences, separately.
+Students who apply to the joint JD/MPH program must apply to both, the School of Law and to the Graduate Programs in Public Health Sciences, separately.
 Joint degree applicants should check with each program regarding admissions requirements.

 · Transcripts – Applicants must submit official transcripts from all previously attended colleges and universities.
 All foreign transcripts must be official and submitted in the original language.
 If the original language is not English, an official translation must be submitted along with the transcript.
 All non-U.S. transcripts must be evaluated by the World Education Service (WES) using ICAP course-by-course evaluation service.

 · Standardized Test Scores – The Graduate Record Exam (GRE) is not required for the MPH program.
 The Law School Admission Test (LSAT) is required for the JD program.

 · English Proficiency Exam – International students are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-If English is not a student’s native language, the TOEFL/IELTS/Duolingo requirement may be waived if the applicant holds an undergraduate or graduate degree from an English-teaching academic institution within the United States or from one of the following English-speaking countries listed here.
+If English is not a student’s native language, the TOEFL/IELTS requirement may be waived if the applicant holds an undergraduate or graduate degree from an English-teaching academic institution within the United States or from one of the following English-speaking countries listed here.